 A local delicacy – the “Royal Rat”

 In Belize, the Paca (known in Belize as the gibnut) are vegetarian, nocturnal rodents.
 After Queen Elizabeth’s visit in 1985, Belizeans have since nicknamed this local delicacy “the royal rat”.
 Available seasonally in the last 3 quarters of the year, you’ll commonly find gibnut on menus as stewed or smoked.
-Quoting her majesty, this favourite is “quite nice really.”
+Quoting her majesty, this favorite is “quite nice really.”

 Ancient Maya Pyramids